Gleeno/DomAlgo/README.md

 The project is still under development state, some parts are incomplete (face detection) and there's bugs to fix (incorrect data excange between sensors and server), if you like to contribute, you are Welcome!

 DomAlgo is covered by GPLv3 license.

-For complete documentation, see the [Wiki](https://github.com/Gleeno/DomAlgo/wiki) and [project page](http://gleeno.github.io/DomAlgo)

 Copyright (C) 2016 Matteo Di Carlo - www.gleeno.com